-This report was commissioned by The National Trust as part of an archaeological survey of its Lyme Park property.
-LUAU wish to thank the following Trust staff for their assistance: Jeremy Milln for his organisation of the project, Ben Shipston for enabling access, Kate Atkinson for her considerable help with the documentary element of the survey.
-The authors are also grateful to Shane Bates and Gary Rainford for their invaluable assistance with the survey at Lyme Park.
+OA North wish to thank the following National Trust staff for their assistance: Jeremy Milln for his organisation of the project, Ben Shipston for enabling access, Kate Atkinson for her considerable help with the documentary element of the survey.
+OA North is also grateful to Shane Bates and Gary Rainford for their invaluable assistance with the survey at Lyme Park.
 Thanks must also go to Dave Woodward for his valuable help with the Drains Survey.
 We are also grateful to Bernie Scroggs of Survey Systems Ltd for providing the survey data on which the estate survey was based.